JustinTheDebugger/CookBook-React/README.md

 # CookBook-React

-CookBook-React is a modern recipe app built with React, allowing users to browse, save, and share delicious recipes.
-It features a user-friendly interface, customizable meal plans, and easy recipe search functionalities.
+CookBook-React is a modern recipe app built with React that lets users discover, save, and share their favorite recipes.
+Whether you're looking for a new dish to try or need a simple way to organize your meals, CookBook-React is your go-to digital cookbook.

+## Features

+- **Recipe Search**: Easily search for recipes based on ingredients, cuisine, or meal type.
+- **Save Favorite Recipes**: Save recipes to your personal collection for easy access.
+- **Meal Planning**: Plan your meals for the week with a simple and intuitive interface.
+- **Recipe Sharing**: Share your favorite recipes with friends or on social media.
+- **Responsive Design**: The app is designed to be fully responsive, working across desktop and mobile devices.

+## Demo

+Check out the live demo here:

+## Technologies Used

+- **React**: For building the user interface.
+- **React Router**: For handling page navigation.
+- **Styled Components**: For styling the application.
+- **LocalStorage**: For saving favorite recipes locally.